-Through MD Anderson’s unique multidisciplinary approach, collaborations occur from the moment a patient receives his/her diagnosis.
-Many of our own Internal Medicine clinicians in consultative services such as the Mary Ann Weiser Suspicion of Cancer Clinic, Endocrinology, Dermatology, Gastroenterology, and Pulmonary Medicine, are actively involved in making a cancer diagnosis.
+Internal Medicine providers in consultative services such as the Mary Ann Weiser Suspicion of Cancer Clinic, Endocrinology, Dermatology, Gastroenterology, and Pulmonary Medicine, are actively involved in making a cancer diagnosis and devising treatment plans.

-As the number of cancer survivors continues to increase, the long-term management of the late effects of cancer and cancer therapy become of great importance.
-Our division has experts in the fields of bone health, pulmonary rehabilitation, cardiotoxicity, and renal complications of cancer therapy, to name a few.
+Also, as the number of cancer survivors continues to increase, the long-term management of the late effects of cancer and cancer therapy has become increasingly important.
+Our division has leading experts in the fields of pulmonary rehabilitation, cardiotoxicity, renal complications, bone health, and neuropathy, to name a few.

 Team science highlights research talent, capabilities

-With a rapidly expanding “critical mass” of investigators from different disciplines, the Internal Medicine division has made impactful contributions to the research mission and agenda of our institution.
+With a rapidly expanding “critical mass” of investigators from different disciplines, the Internal Medicine division continues making important contributions to the research mission of our institution.
 Indeed, team science research in the division reflects the esprit de corps of our talented and diverse research force.

 Leading Change in Quality and Safety

-Departments within the division have established their own fellowship programs or participate in trainee programs with Texas Medical Center institutions that include McGovern Medical School at UT Health Houston and Baylor College of Medicine.
+In addition, most departments within the division have established their own fellowship programs or participate in trainee programs with Texas Medical Center institutions, such as McGovern Medical School at UTHealth Houston and Baylor College of Medicine.

 We take great pride in developing the next generation of outstanding practitioners and leaders in the field of onco-medicine.